PROS / You can transfer files from your computer to the machine using Wi-Fi, USB, Ethernet or an SD card.

 VERDICT / This large 3D printer has the best software, best connection options, best filament choices and pretty much the best everything else.

-The Airwolf 3D AXIOM Direct Drive 3D printer easily earns our Top Ten Reviews Gold Award for all of its features and design elements that work together to make stellar 3D models.
+The Airwolf 3D AXIOM Direct Drive 3D printer easily earns our Top Ten Reviews Silver Award for all of its features and design elements that work together to make stellar 3D models.
 It has flexible connection options, is compatible with over 40 filament choices and features automatic calibration so you never have to manually level the print bed.
 Its stunning design is backlit to highlight its fully enclosed printing area and superior design.

 The Airwolf 3D AXIOM Direct Drive is a robust 3D printer with features designed to give you the best printing performance.
 The included nozzle is 0.5 mm, but more sizes are available on the Airwolf 3D website – smaller nozzles make high-quality models, and large nozzles make fast draft-quality prints.
 The minimum print layer height, or resolution, the Airwolf 3D AXIOM Direct Drive can achieve is 0.04 mm, which is one of the smallest in our review.